Chart Color Schemes

 Chipping Norton - Moorebank is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Chipping Norton - Moorebank, as recorded at the latest Census in 2016, consisted of 81.8% houses and 18.2% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Sydney metropolitan areas which had 63.3% houses and 36.8% other dwellings.
-Home ownership in Chipping Norton - Moorebank stood at 33.5%, with the remainder being mortgaged (44.3%) or rented (22.2%).
-The median monthly mortgage repayment in this area, as of 2019, was $2,400, exceeding Sydney metro's average of $2,167.
-The median weekly rent figure for Chipping Norton - Moorebank was recorded at $500 in 2018, compared to Sydney metro's $400.
-Nationally, mortgage repayments in this area were significantly higher than the Australian average of $1,863 as of 2020, while rents were substantially above the national figure of $375 in the same year.
+Dwelling structure in Chipping Norton-Moorebank, as per the latest Census, consisted of 81.8% houses and 18.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Sydney metro's 63.3% houses and 36.8% other dwellings.
+Home ownership in Chipping Norton-Moorebank was 33.5%, with the remaining dwellings either mortgaged (44.3%) or rented (22.2%).
+The median monthly mortgage repayment in the area was $2,400, exceeding Sydney metro's average of $2,167.
+Median weekly rent in Chipping Norton-Moorebank was $500, higher than Sydney metro's figure of $400.
+Nationally, mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing